Kashmir shutdown caused losses of more than $1 billion, trade body says

 India's home ministry and local government officials did not respond to detailed requests for comment.

-Besides severing telecoms links ahead of its decision, India imposed curbs on travel and sent thousands of troops to the heavily-militarised region, citing security concerns.
+Besides severing telecoms links ahead of its decision, India imposed curbs on travel and sent thousands of troops to the heavily-militarized region, citing security concerns.

 Some curbs have since been eased, but access to the internet remains largely blocked.